toughie88/SimpleHLS/README.md

 This is an Android app that simply plays and pauses an HTTP Live Stream for audio.
 It's made using the (rather impressive) superpowered SDK.
+A lot of the functionality comes from the HLS Example provided by superpowered.

 To install:
 1.)
 Download the Android NDK Make sure your local.properties file has